-2000 Calendar
+Calendar

 The following are important dates and responsibilities.
 Also see Pub.
-509, Tax Calendars for 2000.
+509, Tax Calendars for 2002.

 Note: If any date shown below falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
+A statewide legal holiday delays a filing due date only if the IRS office where you are required to file is located in that state.
 For any due date, you will meet the "file" or "furnish" requirement if the form is properly addressed and mailed First-Class or sent by an IRS designated delivery service on or before the due date.
 (See Private delivery services earlier.)